 Emergency contact: 112 (general emergency) 192 (police), 193 (fire department), 194 (ambulance)

 Transport and driving: Cars drive on the right-hand side of the road.
 Expats should be aware that roads are not always in good condition and drivers often ignore pedestrian crossings and red lights.
-Macedonia has a well-developed bus system, and taxis are also a popular and affordable mode of transport.
+North Macedonia has a well-developed bus system, and taxis are also a popular and affordable mode of transport.